codydehaan/Cody-deHaan-Capstone/README.md

     GRAY = (100, 100, 100)
     ```

-    **This section creates the game's background by generating a gray road surface that fills the entire game window.
+    **Section 11 creates the game's background by generating a gray road surface that fills the entire game window.
 It then adds white road stripes at regular intervals across the center of the screen to simulate lane markers.**

 11. Load background & fill